Lahu language

-Lahu (autonym: Ladhof /[lɑ˥˧xo˩]/) is a Tibeto-Burman language spoken by the Lahu people of China, Thailand, Myanmar, Vietnam and Laos.
+Lahu (endonym: Ladhof, /lhu/) is a Tibeto-Burman language spoken by the Lahu people of China, Thailand, Myanmar, Vietnam and Laos.
 It is widely used in China, both by Lahu people, and by other ethnic minorities in Yunnan, who use it as a lingua franca.
-However, the language is not widely used nor taught in any schools in Thailand, where many Lahu are in fact refugees and illegal immigrants, having crossed into Thailand from Myanmar.
+However, the language is not widely used nor taught in any schools in Thailand, where many Lahu are refugees and illegal immigrants, having crossed into Thailand from Myanmar.

 Distribution by dialect

-Lahu Na (Black Lahu) is the northern and standard Lahu dialect and is spoken in most of Yunnan, China, in Kengtung District of Shan State, Myanmar and in Thailand.
-It should not be confused with Lahu Aga (Black Lahu of Laos (See below) or Kucong (Black Lahu of Vietnam).
+Lahu Na (Black Lahu) is the northern and standard Lahu dialect and is spoken in most of Yunnan, China, in the Kengtung District of Shan State, Myanmar, and in Thailand.
+It should not be confused with Lahu Aga (the Black Lahu of Laos) or Kucong (the Black Lahu of Vietnam).

 Lahu Phu (White Lahu) is the southern dialect of the Lahu language.
 It is spoken in 3 countries: China, Vietnam and Laos, including in Muong Te District of Lai Châu Province.

 Lahu Nyi (Red Lahu) is only spoken in Thailand, including in the southern Yala Province.

 Lahu Aga (Black Lahu) is spoken in Bokeo Province and Yunnan (Xishuangbanna).

 Lahu Shi (Yellow Lahu) is spoken in the following regions: